 $23 Million SuperLotto Plus® Jackpot-Winning Ticket Still Unclaimed

-SACRAMENTO – It has now been two long months and still no word on who won a $23 million SuperLotto Plus jackpot.
+SACRAMENTO – It’s been about a month and still no word on who won a $23 million SuperLotto Plus jackpot.
 What we do know is this – one lucky player in Palmdale matched all six numbers in the May 30 draw and has still not come forward to claim the prize.

 The winning SuperLotto Plus ticket was sold at Michael’s Market & Liquor, which is located at 37935 47th Street East in Palmdale (Los Angeles County).
 The winning numbers are 14, 7, 26, 31, 23 and Mega 5.